Key-Intercept/key-intercept/README.md

 ```
 to install the project to Discord (inject must be ran as sudo if you are on linux)

+## First time setup

+When first installing this, you will most likely want to enable others to control it and edit it.
+To do this, add [the-ladel](https://discord.com/oauth2/authorize?client_id=1424790082690220052) bot to your account, then run the [/submit](https://github.com/Key-Intercept/key-intercept/wiki/The-Ladel#submit) command to give access.

 ## Usage

 This program has 5 pre-defined ways of using it, and a way of defining custom modes: